Introduction

 Early Help Assessments

-Early Help Assessment documentation is shared across all the agencies, meaning that people shouldn’t have to tell their stories more than once.
-The whole process starts with a conversation that aims to capture what’s going well, what could be going better, and what issues are most important to you and your family.
 The resulting early help plan should be coordinated across all those involved and help families and communities develop the capabilities to prevent and resolve problems themselves.
-It applies as much to a child with SEND as it does to a child with welfare concerns, and may help shape the SEN Support arrangements for a child as part of a school’s graduated response and review process.
+Early Help is for all children – not just welfare concerns or SEND.
+It may help shape the SEN Support arrangements for a child as part of a school’s graduated response and review process.

 You can find more information on Early Help Assessments and supporting documents here